williamboman/mason-lspconfig.nvim/README.md

 > `:h mason-lspconfig-introduction`

 `mason-lspconfig.nvim` closes some gaps that exist between `mason.nvim` and `lspconfig`.
-Its main responsibilities is
+Its main responsibilities are:
-to:

 -   register a setup hook with `lspconfig` that ensures servers installed with `mason.nvim` are set up with the necessary configuration